Love Ain't Gonna Wait for You

-"Love Ain't Gonna Wait for You" is a song by British pop group S Club and the last single by the band, released on their final studio album Seeing Double and included on the compilation Best: The Greatest Hits of S Club 7.
+"Love Ain't Gonna Wait for You" is a song by British pop group S Club and was originally the last single by the band, released on their final studio album Seeing Double and included on the compilation Best: The Greatest Hits of S Club 7.
 It was released in United Kingdom on 26 May 2003 as double A-side with "Say Goodbye".
 In other countries, only "Say Goodbye" was released as single.

 Music video

 This video is a montage, incorporating scenes from the Seeing Double movie (which the song features in) along with shots from all their previous music videos, series of their TV show and the Carnival 2002 arena tour.